almarpa/AndroidBaseTemplate/README.md

-# AndroidBaseTemplate
+# AndroidTemplateApp

 Starter Android Compose template that provides a project structure with good practices using MVVM pattern and popular libraries like: Retrofit, Room, HILT and DataStore.